 Everything feels super affordable for the quality of the fare, and the atmosphere is relaxed yet refined.
 Of all the carefully crafted pasta, the Lasagne is usually the fan favorite, though you can also get seafood, sandwiches, and pizza.

-There’s a new Mac n Cheese every week here and ideally we always hope for jalapeno.
+There’s a new Mac n Cheese every week here, and ideally, we always hope for the jalapeno.
 There are plenty of shareable plates, gourmet sandwiches, and vegetarian options to pick from and pair with a craft beer on draft.

 Phoenix Street Cafe

-They’ve got all the classics here from Eggs Benedict to Chicken and Waffles.
+They’ve got all the classics here, from Eggs Benedict to Chicken and Waffles.
 There are even a few vegetarian, vegan, and gluten-free options, like the Tofu Scramble.
-Homemade desserts are baked fresh each day, so it’s a good place to try and save a little room for something sweet as well.
+Homemade desserts are baked fresh each day, so it’s a good place to try and save a little room for something sweet.

 Tello Italian Bistro

-Set within South Haven’s most famous golf course, the verdant views from the floor to ceiling windows of this eatery are reason enough to go.
-They serve up inventive American cuisine in a fine dining atmosphere, and the elegant environment offers an old school flair.
+Set within South Haven’s most famous golf course, the verdant views from the floor-to-ceiling windows of this eatery are reason enough to go.
+They serve inventive American cuisine in a fine dining atmosphere, and the elegant environment offers an old-school flair.

 The gourmet plates that grace this simple meal often rotate based on which ingredients are the best seasonally.
 As such, there’s always a new surprise to try.
 The Prime Rib Sliders and Salmon Siciliano are some of the standout mains for a meal at this elevated establishment.